Lancaster, Jefferson County, Indiana: Churches

-There have been several churches in the town, but histories are confused.
+There have been several churches in the town, but their histories are ambiguous.
 A Christian church was founded in 1862, according to local accounts, but the church trustees sold the property on April 2, 1889.
-According to George Cottman’s History of Lancaster Township, the Christians took over a building that had been used by a Methodist congregation, that was failing The Christians razed the building at a date that was not given.
+According to George Cottman's History of Lancaster Township, Christians took over a building that had been used by a Methodist congregation, that was failing.
+The Christians razed the building at an unknown date.
 They deeded it to J.E.
-McConnell who then donated it to the Methodists, who had reorganized.
+McConnell, who then donated it to the Methodists, who had reorganized.
 However, this account also says the Christians were followed by the Presbyterians, so it is unclear when the church building was demolished.

 A Methodist congregation which acquired land southwest of the town on February 16, 1850, may have been the same one operating in Lancaster in 1861.
 But the trustees of the Lancaster Methodist Church sold their property to a private individual on March 14, 1863.
-Jefferson County deeds show the McConnells sold the property to trustees for a Methodist church on and January 3, 1906 and this body was still active in the 1920s.
+Jefferson County deeds show the McConnells sold the property to trustees for a Methodist church on January 3, 1906, and this body was still active in the 1920s.

 The church that was originally named Lancaster Presbyterian Church was founded in what is now Monroe Township, which was then part of Lancaster Township.
 The church divided in 1839 with Monroe as a New School Presbyterian and Lancaster an Old School church, both meeting in Monroe Township.
 Another church called Lancaster Presbyterian was founded about 1855.
 A biographical sketch of Charles Lee, who was licensed to preach by the Madison Presbyterian in 1855 and ordained the same year, spent his first four years in the ministry serving Graham and Lancaster Presbyterian Church.

-The Lancaster Baptist Church was formed on July 30, 1859 at Byfield’s schoolhouse, according to a history of Lancaster Township.
+The Lancaster Baptist Church was formed on July 30, 1859, at Byfield's schoolhouse, according to a history of Lancaster Township.
 A new building, constructed in 1900, is in use by the Bible Baptist Temple Church, a different body.